lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md

-# Setting up authentication with Azure AD
+# Setting up authentication with Miicrosoft Entra ID

 The following guide will assist you in configuring your application to use Azure Active Directory for authentication.

-## Part 1: Configure a new application in Azure AD
+## Part 1: Configure a new application in Entra ID

-1. Log into [portal.azure.com](https://portal.azure.com) with administrative credentials, select `All services` and select `Azure Active Directory`
+1. Log into [portal.azure.com](https://portal.azure.com) with administrative credentials, select `All services` and select `Microsoft Entra ID`
 2. Select `App registrations` and click `New application registration`
 3. Enter `Lithnet Access Manager` or another suitable application name, and select `Accounts in this organizational directory only (Lithnet only - Single tenant)` as the supported account type
 4. In the `redirect URI` field, enter the base URL where your Access Manager web app is hosted followed by `/auth` (e.g. `https://accessmanager.lithnet.local/auth`)